 Even if the car is not driverless, the driver is still connected with the world around them through a digital cockpit platform while sensors positioned around the car provide a cocoon of safety in the thickest of traffic.
-Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allow the car to communicate with other cars and the infrastructure like traffic lights.
+Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allow the car to communicate with other cars and infrastructure, like traffic lights.
 Vehicle speed and the distance to other vehicles can be adjusted immediately in response to conditions on the road.
 Voice recognition allows drivers to communicate with a virtual personal assistant to schedule meetings and send text messages without taking their hands off the wheel while the vehicle's navigation system guides the car through traffic.
 Everything a person needs is at their command.

-The first truly driverless car will be a game-changer.
+Connectivity will be the foundation of autonomous vehicles.
 But don't expect to see widespread acceptance and production of driverless cars for at least another decade due to the need for a connected infrastructure and advancement of other technologies, such as V2V.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 2. Telematics Will Assess Driver Behavior and Car Function

 Automotive telematics play a vital role in assessing driver behavior for a wide range of purposes, from determining a more accurate insurance premium to learning more about when and where people drive.
 Dealerships value telematics for their ability to monitor vehicle diagnostics and smart maintenance service.
 Supplied with data about the consumer’s tire pressure, engine performance mileage on their car and more, dealerships can send out incentives to bring that customer into the dealership or – better yet – do automatic scheduling.